Researcher & Internal Relations Manager, ICT, Israel

 Dr..Stenzler-Koblentz is a Researcher & Internal Relations Manager at ICT.

-Mrs. Stenzler-Koblentz is a research fellow at ICT.
-She is a Ph.D. candidate in Tel-Aviv University, at the Department of Political Science.
+She holds a Ph.D. from Tel-Aviv University, Political Science Department.
 Her research deals with the issue of democratic states facing terror or guerilla activities with a focus on Israel, United-States and Sri-Lanka.
-The research objective is to provide democratic states fighting these kind of organizations with an operative instrument that will define realistic requirements to help the state maintain its military effectiveness while increasing the legitimacy of its actions in the eyes of the international community, both during and after combat.
+The research provided democratic states fighting these kind of organizations with an operative instrument that defines realistic requirements to help the state maintain its military effectiveness while increasing the legitimacy of its actions in the eyes of the international community, both during and after combat.